If you need help with dating and starting a relationship

 - Spiritual advice.
 Some couples benefit from spiritual advice from a religious figure such as a pastor or rabbi.
 This tends to work best if both persons have similar convictions of faith and have a good relationship with the spiritual advisor.

 - Emotional Intelligence building.
-Try using Helpguide's Bring Your Life into Balance mindfulness toolkit, a free utility for building emotional health and emotional intelligence.
+Try using Helpguide's Emotional Intelligence Toolkit, a free utility for building emotional health and emotional intelligence.
 This in-depth course provides articles, videos, and audio meditations designed to help you put the skills of emotional intelligence and communication into practice.

 - Individual therapy.
 Sometimes one person may need specialized help.
 For example, someone who is grieving the loss of a loved one may need counseling to help him or her process the grief.
 If your loved one needs help, don’t feel like you are a failure for not providing him or her everything he or she needs.
 No one can fulfill everyone’s needs, and getting the right help can make a tremendous difference in your relationship.